shaileshhemdev/hemdev-705.603Spring24/sentiment-analysis/SystemsPlan.md

 Here are some of the causes that lead to mistakes

 <ol>
+    <li>Conflicting statements in the review can impact the model's prediction</li>
+    <li>Review text is large enough to break the system and truncating it leads to bad predictions</li>
     <li>Data Systems are breached where the data used for training is corrupted or manipulated</li>
     <li>Bugs in upstream systems lead to inaccurate or incomplete data</li>
     <li>Model performs well during training and even validation but not in actual field</li>